Ladakh: Medieval history

 Islam begins to take root in the Leh area in the beginning of the 17th century after the Balti invasion and the marriage of Gyal to Jamyang.
 A large group of Muslim servants and musicians were sent along with Gyal to Ladakh and private mosques were built where they could pray.
 The Muslim musicians later settled in Leh.
 Several hundred Baltis migrated to the kingdom and according to oral tradition many Muslim traders were granted land to settle.
 Many other Muslims were invited over the following years for various purposes.

 In the late 17th century, Ladakh sided with Bhutan in its dispute with Tibet which, among other reasons, resulted in its invasion by the Tibetan Central Government.
 This event is known as the Tibet–Ladakh–Mughal war of 1679–1684.
 Kashmiri historians assert that the king converted to Islam in return for the assistance by Mughal Empire after this, however, Ladakhi chronicles do not mention such a thing.
 The king agreed to pay tribute to the Mughals in return for defending the kingdom.
 The Mughals, however, withdrew after being paid off by the 5th Dalai Lama.
-With the help of reinforcements from Galdan Boshugtu Khan, Khan of the Zungar Empire, the Tibetans attacked again in 1684.
-The Tibetans were victorious and concluded a treaty with Ladakh then they retreated back to Lhasa in December 1684.
-The Treaty of Tingmosgang in 1684 settled the dispute between Tibet and Ladakh but severely restricted Ladakh's independence.